 - Playable ads

 After selecting the format, you need to upload the appropriate ad creative and write copies for your ad body and headline.
 In case your ads are supposed to direct viewers to outgoing links, you also have to choose a CTA button and destination address.
+You can also read about Facebook Ad Headline Tips.

 Monitor ad performance